 - Wound discharge that is often foul

-While suffering with acute osteomyelitis, pain will be experiences at the site of the bone that is involved.
+While suffering from acute osteomyelitis, the pain will be experienced at the site of the bone that is involved.

 The common symptoms associated with chronic osteomyelitis include the following: